anepia09/ecommerce-customer-segmentation-rfm/README.md

 Full findings and business recommendations are in [summary/findings_summary.md](summary/findings_summary.md).

-- Champions make up 22 percent of customers but generated roughly 68 percent of total revenue (£12M of £17.7M)
+- Champions account for 22% of customers but generate ~68% of total revenue (£12M of £17.7M), highlighting a strong concentration of revenue among high-value customers.
-- The United Kingdom dominates in total revenue but has a much lower average revenue per customer than smaller markets like EIRE and the Netherlands, suggesting those markets include bulk or reseller buyers
+- The UK generates the most revenue overall, but average revenue per customer is notably lower than in smaller markets such as EIRE and the Netherlands.
+This difference is worth investigating further, as it may reflect differences in customer mix, including a higher proportion of bulk or reseller customers in those markets.
-- Roughly 29 percent of UK customers fall into the At Risk or Lost segments, representing a significant revenue recovery opportunity
+- ~29% of UK customers are classified as At Risk or Lost, suggesting a meaningful opportunity for targeted retention and reactivation campaigns.

 ## Why RFM

-RFM was chosen over more complex methods, such as churn prediction models, because it is simple, interpretable to non-technical stakeholders, and does not require labeled outcome data.
-This makes it a reasonable starting point for segmentation without ML infrastructure.
-Its main limitation is that it is descriptive rather than predictive — it does not account for product category or acquisition channel, and it does not forecast future behavior.
+I used RFM because it provides a simple way to segment customers using existing transaction data, without requiring labelled churn outcomes.
+It is also straightforward to explain to non-technical stakeholders and translates directly into customer segments that can be acted on.

+The main limitation is that RFM is descriptive rather than predictive.
+It shows how customers have behaved based on their recent activity, purchase frequency, and spend, but it does not predict whether they will churn.
+It also does not account for factors such as product category, acquisition channel, or customer demographics.

 ## Author